American Kickboxer: Production

 The film was shot in South Africa in late 1990 when martial arts films were becoming popular to shoot there for budgetary reasons.
-It is believed that the film is set in California, despite its South African location and supporting cast.

 Sequels

-In 1993, two sequels to the film were released.
-American Kickboxer 2 was shot on location in the Philippines and starred another former kickboxing champion, Dale 'Apollo' Cook.
-It was a sequel in name only and featured Cook as a cop who is forced to team up with his ex-wife's former boyfriend, a martial arts instructor, to save his ex-wife's daughter.
+In 1993, two sequels were released.
+American Kickboxer 2 was a sequel in name only, shot on location in the Philippines and starring former kickboxing champion Dale 'Apollo' Cook as a cop forced to team up with his ex-wife's former boyfriend to save his ex-wife's daughter.

-However, the true sequel to this film is entitled To the Death.
-It was directed by Darrell Roodt and featured John Barrett as the newly titled "Rick Quinn" and Michel Qissi replacing Brad Morris as Jacques Denard, who starts out as Quinn's rival but ultimately becomes his ally when he is forced into a series of fights to the death by a ruthless promoter.
+A direct sequel entitled To the Death was directed by Darrell Roodt and featured John Barrett as the renamed "Rick Quinn" and Michel Qissi replacing Brad Morris as Jacques Denard, who starts out as Quinn's rival but ultimately becomes his ally.

 Release

 The film was released theatrically in South Africa on March 1, 1991.
-The film never received a theatrical release in the United States, but Cannon Films released the film on home video on July 24, 1991.
+It never received a theatrical release in the United States, but Cannon Films released the film on home video on July 24, 1991.

 In 2022, the streaming service Swissx TV offered NFT ownership of American Kickboxer to commemorate its 30th anniversary.